ESGO Centre Accreditations

 Training and Surgery

-Be a part of the ESGO Accredited Centres for Training in Gynaecological Oncology
+Be a part of the ESGO Accredited Centres in Training in Gynaecological Oncology

-Based on European standards of training and care as established by ESGO.
-ESGO provides supervision for accredited training and has been running hospital recognition for excellence in training and care while accrediting centres across Europe.
+Based on European standards of training and care as established by ESGO, ESGO provides supervision and recognition for excellence in training and care by accreditation of centres across Europe.

 Process Overview